Can the contradictions of capitalism enunciated by Marx really be the causes of its disappearance?

 It is difficult to measure the overall rate of profit of companies in a country’s economy, but overall, we observe that the rate of profit still seems to be doing very well.
 The capitalists are gorging themselves at record levels.
 Billionaires appear much faster and in greater numbers.
 The reasons are many.
 The main one is surely the accelerated rate of emergence of new markets which generates enormous profits in a now globalized market.
 The capitalists are the big winners of technological advances that follow an exponential curve.
 The more we progress, the faster we progress and the faster the capitalists can get richer.

 Another reason is that capitalism adapts.
-It creates defenses for his survival.
+It creates defenses for its survival.
 To maintain high profit rates, it will expand markets (imperialism, globalism), develop consumption (marketing, fashions, brands, planned obsolescence), protect profits (copyright, licenses, create monopolies and cartels) and of course the old recipes, if necessary it will destroy the productive capital to restore growth (recessions, crises, wars).

 To protect himself from revolts, it will take social measures (minimum wage, unemployment benefits, social security, pensions), indoctrinate and control the population (media propaganda, surveillance, security measures, controlled opposition, censorship) and submit it by creating fears (imaginary enemies or dangers, terrorism, climate change, pandemic).